nicksmith100/milestone-project-1/README.md

   - In the early stages of development I was overriding Bootstrap styles, e.g. to provide custom padding, margins and font-size in pixels.
 However, as I became more familiar with the Bootstrap toolkit I opted to use its utility classes for [spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/), ensuring the layout and font are appropriate to the device in use.

-  - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of components on certain devices.
+  - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components on certain devices.
 This is used in particular:
-    -  In the header, where the separate logo and title are replaced by a combined image and text logo on xs devices (<576px).
+    -  In the header, where the separate logo and title are replaced by a combined image and text logo on extra small devices (<576px).
-    -  In the quotes box overlaid on the hero image on the main page, where the carousel disappears on xs devices (<576px), and a separate carousel with larger font-size is provided for xl devices and above (≥1200px).
-(The text size for the quotes carousel was one area where Bootstrap's native responsive styling didn't seem to assist - see **Fixed Bugs** section below.
+    -  In the quotes box overlaid on the hero image on the main page, where the carousel disappears on extra small devices (<576px), and a separate carousel with larger font-size is provided for extra large devices and above (≥1200px).
+(The text size for the quotes carousel was one area where Bootstrap's native responsive styling didn't seem to assist - see **Fixed Bugs** section below.)

 - #### Colour Scheme